 It's a common misconception that you can't discharge tax debts in bankruptcy.
-It's possible, but discharge is subject to a good many rules.
-Income tax debts might be eligible for discharge under Chapter 7 or Chapter 13 of the Bankruptcy Code depending on how old they are and some other criteria.
+It's possible for taxes to be discharged, but a taxpayer must meet certain requirements.
+Income tax debts might be eligible for discharge under Chapter 7 or Chapter 13 of the Bankruptcy Code, depending on the age of the debts and other criteria.

-Chapter 13 involves a multi-year, court-approved payment plan to repay your debts to the extent possible.
-The goal is to pay them off in full, but some unpaid balances can be discharged.
+Chapter 13 bankruptcy involves a multiyear, court-approved payment plan to repay your debts to the greatest extent possible.
+The goal is to pay them off in full, but some balances that can't be paid can be discharged.

-Tax debts are typically considered "priority" debts in both Chapter 7 and Chapter 13 bankruptcies.
-This means that they're addressed and paid first when assets are liquidated in Chapter 7 and they must be included and paid in full in a Chapter 13 payment plan.
-Priority tax debts are not dischargeable in Chapter 13.
+Tax debts are typically priority debts in all chapter filings.
+They're addressed and paid first when assets are liquidated in Chapter 7, and they must be included and paid in full in Chapter 12 and 13 payment plans.

 Five Rules to Discharge Tax Debts

-Apply these criteria to each year's tax debt to determine if that year's unpaid balance is dischargeable through bankruptcy.
-Some of your debts might be while others might not.
+Apply these criteria to each year's tax debt to determine whether that year's unpaid balance is dischargeable through bankruptcy.
+Some of your debts might be eligible, while others might not.

 The Return Was Due at Least Three Years Ago

 The tax debt must be related to a tax return that was due at least three years before the taxpayer files for bankruptcy.
-The due date includes any extensions, so if you request and receive an extension for your 2017 return, making it due in October 2018, you would not be able to include it in a bankruptcy until at least October of 2021.
+The due date includes any extensions you took, so you wouldn't be able to include a tax debt in a bankruptcy filing until at least October 2024 if you were to request and receive an extension for your 2020 return, making it due in October 2021.